LBCrion/sfwbar/doc/sfwbar-network.rst

 Triggers
 ========
-The module defines trigger `network` which is emitted whenever the interface properies change (i.e. ip, netmask, default gateway or wifi essid).
+The module defines trigger `network` which is emitted whenever the interface properties change (i.e. ip, netmask, default gateway or wifi essid).

 Functions
 =========